SrFluff/Basic-Python-Toolkit/README.md

 9. Getting both time and date

-  - Use the timedate() function to print both time and date together
+  - Use the timedate() function to print both time and date together.

 10. Exit messages

   - To set an exit message you can use emes() to set one, and call it when you want to close the program.

 11. Error message
   - Prints a spoof error message, you can choose whether it uses `print()` or `return` the error message.
-It needs Colorama by the way
+It needs Colorama by the way.

+12. The terminal environment
+  - using `init()` you can start the Basic-Python-Toolkit Terminal Environment, where you can run some commands like `cls` and `error`.

 # Patch-notes

+1.6.1 - Minor spelling fixes & reimplemented the BPTTE, now uses a function instead of a variable.

-1.5.1 - Actually removed all text reffering to the `ip()` function, and added the `error` function
+1.5.1 - Actually removed all text referring to the `ip()` function, and added the `error` function

 1.4.1 - Removed some unnecessary imports